dcreemer/sample/README.md

 (typically because you type `pip install libxyz`).
 These runtimes use a _shared_ library directory, and so can easily get into an inconsistent state.
-Python solved this problem through [virtual environments](https://docs.python.org/3/tutorial/venv.html) ("venv") - and every project, tool, etc. on your system should use it's own venv.
+Python solved this problem through [virtual environments](https://docs.python.org/3/tutorial/venv.html) ("venv") - and every project, tool, etc. on your system should use its own venv.
 Managing the base Python runtime and host of virtual environments can be a lot of work, so many tools exist to support this.